 - 1. By identifying, explaining and interpreting historical, social, literary and artistic developments across a wide range of time and diverse geographical areas, students will be able describe how the Romance cultures of Italy, France and Spain came to be what they are today. - 2.
 Students will compare and contrast the interrelationship of these Romance cultures. - 3.
 Students will conduct research leading to an in-class group presentation on a topic related to Romance Studies.
 An accompanying summary and bibliography must be handed in on the day of the presentation.
-Expectations and recommendations related to the presentation will be addressed in class by the instructor. - 4.
-By the end of the course, students will be able to recognize and identify certain influences of Romance cultures on modern Canadian civilization and culture.
+Expectations and recommendations related to the presentation will be addressed in class and posted on D2L.